-In America, there is racial inequality in many areas, including our wealth.
-Current trends show that a wide financial gulf continues to divide racial groups in the U.S., with Hispanic and black Americans still at the bottom of the economic ladder.
-Non-Hispanic white Americans have a median household wealth of $187,300, compared to $14,100 for black households and $31,700 for Hispanic households.
+A wide financial gulf continues to divide racial groups in the U.S., with Hispanic and Black Americans still at the bottom of the economic ladder.
+Non-Hispanic white Americans have a median household wealth of $250,400, compared to $24,520 for Black households and $48,720 for Hispanic households.
+Some key factors driving the racial wealth gap include unequal access to higher education and employment for minorities, as well as residential segregation that still persists.

 In light of these issues, WalletHub measured the financial inequality among racial groups in each state and the District of Columbia.
-We did so by analyzing each state across 21 key metrics, ranging from the median household income gap to the unemployment rate gap.
+We did so by analyzing each across 21 key metrics, ranging from the median household income gap to the unemployment rate gap.

 Main Findings